davewatters/bookclub-ci-pp4/README.md

-# The Dublin Bookclub Meetup Project
+# The Bookclub Meetup Project

 ## A one-liner subheading goes here